The file pointer

 Random file access with seekg() and seekp()

-So far, all of the file access we’ve done has been sequential — that is, we’ve read or written the file contents in order.
-However, it is also possible to do random file access — that is, skip around to various points in the file to read it’s contents.
+So far, all of the file access we’ve done has been sequential -- that is, we’ve read or written the file contents in order.
+However, it is also possible to do random file access -- that is, skip around to various points in the file to read its contents.
 This can be useful when your file is full of records, and you wish to retrieve a specific record.
 Rather than reading all of the records until you get to the one you want, you can skip directly to the record you wish to retrieve.

 The seekg() and seekp() functions take two parameters.
 The first parameter is an offset that determines how many bytes to move the file pointer.
-The second parameter is an Ios flag that specifies what the offset parameter should be offset from.
+The second parameter is an ios flag that specifies what the offset parameter should be offset from.

 Ios seek flag Meaning